-HGTV’s new series Home Town Takeover spotlights renovations by HGTV superstars Ben and Erin Napier in a small town in Alabama.
+HGTV’s series Home Town Takeover spotlights renovations by HGTV superstars Ben and Erin Napier in a small town in Alabama.
 Their goal is to make an impact that’ll ripple through the community for generations to come.

 In 1973, a small group of volunteers began fixing the run-down homes of people who couldn’t do it themselves.
 They called their selfless initiative “Christmas in April” to symbolize the unexpected joy their repair work brought to those who needed it most.